Group having a friendly conversation

 If you’re thinking of introducing employee benefits or upgrading your existing package with this in mind, HR will be key to this.
 This could be especially important if you want to offer a benefit that interacts and complements your existing employment policies, such as Group Income Protection that kicks in after your sick pay ends to support an employee during an extended period of sickness absence.

 Given few insurers offer sales of employee benefits direct to businesses, finding an independent financial adviser specialising in this area is an important first step.
-There are multiple sites with directories of financial advisers, including Unbiased.
+There are multiple sites with directories of financial advisers that HR may want to consider, including Unbiased.
 You are likely to particularly benefit from an adviser when figuring out how to set up any employee benefits to work alongside your existing employment policies.

 For many businesses, the points in this article make investing in HR worth considering if you don’t have anything in place already.